itmoth/hoffman2-notes/README.md

   ForwardX11 yes
 ```

-Now, if you want to connect to Hoffman2, you can just type the following command into your terminal.
+Now, if you want to connect to Hoffman2, you can just type the following command into your terminal and enter your password when prompted.

 ```
 $ ssh hoffman2